vngnc3/grimquill/README.md

    - Higher temperature (0.7-1.0) for more creative text
 2. Use seeding for more controlled generation
 3. Experiment with stopProbability to control text length
+4. Use multipleSentenceProbability to control paragraph length:
+   - Lower values (0.1-0.3) for shorter paragraphs
+   - Higher values (0.4-0.7) for longer paragraphs
+   - Values above 0.8 may result in very long text

 ## Known Issues
 - Large models may consume significant memory
 - Very high order models may overfit to training data
 - Parallel processing requires careful memory management
+- High multipleSentenceProbability values may lead to very long generated text

 ## License
 MIT